7 Best P90 Guitars [2023] Awesome Guitars With P90s

 Hollow Body

-Hollow body guitars have a ton of great natural acoustic tone, with a big bottom end that pairs fantastically with P90 pickups.
+Hollow body guitars have a ton of great natural acoustic resonance, with a big bottom end that pairs fantastically with P90 pickups.
 The majority of these models are best suited to low gain music styles, as the feedback can be particularly hard to control.

 Single or Double Pickup